-The Academic Center for Excellence
+Academic Center for Excellence

 Our goal at ACE is to help students become self-reliant, independent, confident learners so that they may successfully meet the demands of their chosen academic curricula.
-This is achieved through an internationally accredited peer tutoring program and study skills instruction by the professional staff.
-Group sessions are encouraged as a mode of instruction.
+This is achieved through our internationally accredited peer tutoring program and study skills instruction by our professional staff.
+Group sessions as a mode of instruction are encouraged, since teamwork is typical in the workplace and graduate school.
+The staff engages in a partnership with students to help them achieve their goals.
 Professional staff members, peer tutors, and faculty work together to foster a supportive learning environment.

 The Writing Center

-Academic Services for Student-Athletes
+Academic Services for Student Athletes

-The Academic Center for Excellence, in partnership with the Department of Athletics, provides tailored assistance for the unique needs of student-athletes.
-Students in our Division I athletic programs have challenging schedules and often need additional help finding a balance between the demands of athletics and academics.
+The Academic Center for Excellence, in partnership with the Department of Athletics, and Undergraduate Advising provides tailored assistance for the unique needs of student-athletes.
+Students in our Division I athletic programs have challenging schedules and often need additional help finding a balance between the Student Services demands of athletics and academics.
 ACE provides these students support with general study skills, time management and overall organization.